Pomax/BezierInfo-2/localization.md

 Winner!

-### One last thing: JavaScript still needs to work
+### One last thing: JavaScript bindings still needs to work.

 While the above procedure works *really* well, it left one problem: sections have interactive graphics, which are tied to individual React components.
 While components were single JSX files that was not a problem, but by pulling the content out I needed a way to make sure that JSX code like `<Graphics setup={this.setup} draw={this.draw}/>` still had a correct understanding of which JavaScript object was supposed to be used when it made calls for `this.something()`.